-Mayor Taylor stated that the stray animal population in District 2 was a challenge and that they should take a closer look at education.
-She noted that it was a people problem not an animal problem, and they should focus more aggressively on education and enforcement.
+Mayor Taylor stated that the stray animal population in District 2 was a challenge and that they should take a closer look and focus on education.

 Councilmember Saldaña reiterated the importance of education and outreach and asked if certain Council Districts had a Dedicated Animal Care Officer.
-Mr. Urrutia confirmed that was correct noting that they were targeted within Districts that had a high stray animal population.
+Mr. Urrutia confirmed that was correct and targeted Districts that had a high stray animal population.
 Councilmember Saldaña requested a dedicated Animal Care Officer as well as funding for ACS Marketing Efforts.

-Councilmember Medina concurred with all regarding the importance of education and stated that they were on the right path.
+Councilmember Medina concurred with the importance of education and stated that they were on the right path.